FreeLundin/Nola-Developer-Incubator/README.md

 How to contribute
 - Run `npm ci` then `npm run dev` to test locally.
 - Create a branch for your feature or bugfix and open a PR.
-The PR preview workflow publishes a shareable preview URL when builds succeed.
+The PR preview workflow uploads a preview artifact and posts a link in the PR comment when available.

 ---

 If you'd like, I can now:
-- Create or update `docs/Game_Design.md` and `docs/PRODUCT_BACKLOG.md` with expanded artifacts and tables.
+- Expand any backlog item into a ticket template or Playwright test skeleton (I added a joystick skeleton under `tests/playwright/joystick.spec.ts`).
-- Open a test PR from a branch in this repo to generate a preview build and share the public preview URL.
+- Enable automatic gh-pages publishing for PR previews (requires adding `GH_PAGES_PAT` secret) so previews are publicly hosted instead of artifacts.

 Tell me which one you want next and I'll proceed.